wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

 ```

 - Here, for the first time mirror exists, thus we take the `pL` from the mirror which is 0.
 When you try to
-  expand beyond you don't find any palindrome, thus `pL = 0` will be final for this iteration.
+  expand beyond you don't find any palindrome, thus $pL = 0$ will be final for this iteration.
 This palindrome is
   within bounds and doesn't require updating center.

 ```